slovenianblockchainassociation/log-periodic-bitcoin/README.md

 ## Motivation

-There is much talk about the bitcoin bubble due to huge price appreciation in 2017.
-It reasonable to try to quantify what a bubble means and possibly predicts when it will pop.
-Quick seach reveals a lot of work around financial bubble prediction was done by Didier Sornette.
-He took the approach of applying crytical events analysis from physics...
+There is much talk in the general public about the bitcoin bubble due to huge price appreciation in 2017.
+Let's try to quantify this bubble and maybe predict it's end.
+Quick google search shows that a lot of work around financial bubble prediction was done by Didier Sornette.

+## Theory

+Didier Sornette came up with a mathematical model that describes price appreciation in a bubble and predicts when is the highest probability that the bubble will pop.
+In essence there are noise traders and informed traders trading with each other on the market.
+Usually hearding (everyone trading in the same direction) is very weak, but when strong, big sell-offs or up trends happen.
+In a bubble informed traders stay in the market as long as their reward (price appreciation) is higher then the crash hazard rate.
+This means that price `p(t)` depends on crash hazard rate.
+Crash hazard rate is a function of time that also depends on the price.
+There is a higher probability of a price decline (crash), if price went up without any change in the fundamentals.
+When reward is lower then crash hazard rate, informed traders exit the market.
+It is very likely that this will trigger a hearding effect with the noise traders.

 ## Model